sjjian/openhare/README.md

 ## Key Features
 - **Lightweight & Native**: Download, install, and run in seconds — no WebView or bundled browser engine.
 Built with Flutter for a native desktop UI and a lean memory footprint.
 - **AI-Powered Assistance**: Write, optimize, and understand SQL with built-in AI — high-risk statements are flagged and require your confirmation before execution.
-- **Multi-Database Support**: Connect to MySQL, PostgreSQL, SQL Server, SQLite, Oracle, MongoDB, Redis, and more.
+- **Multi-Database Support**: Connect to MySQL, PostgreSQL, SQL Server, SQLite, DuckDB, Oracle, MongoDB, Redis, and more.
 - **Cross-Platform**: Native experience on Windows, macOS, and Linux.
 - **Fully Open Source**: Licensed under the [Apache License 2.0](./LICENSE) — transparent and community-driven.